 TREASURIES-U.S. yields edge up as policy rate expectations rise

-NEW YORK, Oct 14 (Reuters) - Treasury yields on Friday edged higher after a red-hot U.S. inflation print the prior day as the market comes to terms with the likelihood interest rates will stay higher for longer and prices in the Federal Reserve's policy rate moving closer to 5%.
+NEW YORK, Oct 14 (Reuters) - Treasury yields on Friday edged higher after a red-hot U.S. inflation print the prior day raised market expectations for where the Federal Reserve's interest rate policy will peak in 2023 closer to 5%.

 The two-year US2YT=RR notes' yield, which typically moves in step with interest rate expectations, jumped to a 15-year high of 4.535% on Thursday.
-It closed lower and on Friday was last up 3 basis points at 4.479%.
+It closed lower but on Friday moved up 6 basis points at 4.509%.

-Investors were closely watching the British market after UK Prime Minister Liz Truss fired her finance minister and scrapped parts of their economic package that had sparked turmoil among pension funds, and the bond and currency markets.
+The Fed has raised rates at the fastest pace since the 1980s as it seeks to quell inflation running at a four-decade high.
+It's policy rate, or the fed funds rate, has climbed to a current range of 3%-3.25% from near zero in March.

-News about Truss and the British government has taken a front seat and clouded how much the market is reacting to the higher-than-expected consumer price reading on Thursday, said Blake Gwinn, head of U.S. rates strategy at RBC Capital Markets.
+"Clearly yesterday's CPI reaffirms the Fed's path on rate hikes for this year.
+We're seeing 75 (basis points) the next meeting, 50 in December," said Subadra Rajappa, head of U.S. rates strategy at Societe Generale.

-"That makes it a little hard to completely discern how much of this is a changing reaction to CPI," Gwinn said.
-"Terminal expectations for the Fed moved considerably higher today."
+"The biggest price action in the market was the fact the terminal rate moved up quite meaningfully," she said, referring to where the market expects rates to peak.

-Money markets see the fed funds rate at 4.92% in March 2023, about a 25% increase from where they perceived peak rates to be next year before data that showed U.S. consumer prices increased more than expected as rents surged by the most since 1990.
+Money markets see the fed funds rate at 4.95% in March 2023, about a 25 basis point increase from where they were priced before data on Thursday showed U.S. consumer prices rose more than expected as rents surged.

 Price